FAQs

 Voucher Process

+The incentive voucher will be redeemed at the point-of-sale by an approved retailer.
 The approved incentive amount will be deducted from the total sales price.

 Approved retailers are established California-based retailers/brands.